 And, when you build savings into your financial plan, you may be able to expand on your goals.
 Perhaps you’ll save for a down payment on a home, or maybe you want to pay down your bad debt more quickly so you’re paying less in interest.
 It’s all up to you!

-With a SoFi Money cash management account, you can track your weekly spending within the dashboard in the SoFi app.
+With a SoFi Checking and Savings account, you can track your weekly spending within the dashboard in the SoFi app.
 Tracking your spending can help you stay on target with your financial goals.
 If you’ve got multiple goals, then you can talk one-on-one with a financial planner to discuss your financial ambitions.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.